Creamy Chicken and vegetable soup topped off with fluffy homemade herb dumplings. The perfect comfort food!

 Cover the pot, reduce the heat to a simmer, and set the timer for 20 minutes.
 DO NOT PEEK!
 (I know you…you want to peek!
 Don’t do it!)

-The dumpling dough, because it is flour based, is also going to thicken the broth of the soup making it creamy and rich!
-The flavor of herbs from the dumplings will infuse with the broth to create a wonderful taste treat!
+The dumpling dough, because it is flour-based, is also going to thicken the broth of the soup, making it creamy and rich!
+Herbs from the dumplings will infuse with the broth to create a wonderful-tasting treat!

 Time to lift the lid!!

 Just as promised…light, fluffy dumplings!
 They will not be golden brown like a biscuit.
-They aren’t supposed to be!
-They should appear a little doughy on the outside because of the broth, yet the inside will be perfectly luscious baked dumplings.
+Soup Dumplings should appear a little doughy on the outside because of the broth, yet the inside will be perfectly luscious baked dumplings.

 Sprinkle with dried parsley before serving!
 (The Peas are waving to my Pea lovers!
 Lol)